 - S3 replication to perform disaster in another region.

 - Implement post transfer ETL job with AWS Glue that allows transformation, normalization, and loading of the data to more destinations if you want to perform some later search if the transferred files content.

 With this architecture developed for a financial services customer, DXC Technology was able to build a highly available, durable, scalable solution without having to patch servers and administer them.
 DXC has provided the same level of service that’s achieved when migrating some of the applications to AWS in a hybrid environment.

 We also demonstrated the capability of building automated post transfer activities using AWS Lambda and Amazon EFS.
 We took care of security to protect customer data with KMS to encrypt data at rest on EFS and Amazon S3 storage.

 DXC Technology – AWS Partner Spotlight

-DXC Technology is an AWS Premier Consulting Partner and MSP that understands the complexities of migrating workloads to AWS in large-scale environments, and the skills needed for success.
+DXC Technology is an AWS Premier Tier Services Partner and MSP that understands the complexities of migrating workloads to AWS in large-scale environments, and the skills needed for success.

 *Already worked with DXC Technology?
 Rate the Partner